webian/bootstrap_dummy/Readme.rst

 Notice the ``htdocs`` folder located at the root of the direction is not mandatory.
 It just matches our hosting convention.
 If you want to get rid of it, rename the file structure to your convenience when configuring the Virtual Host.

-~~ Notice the composer step is not mandatory ~~ (**not true as of today since EXT:speciality was not published on the TER**).
+~~Notice the composer step is not mandatory~~ (**not true as of today since EXT:speciality was not published on the TER**).
-The difference is extensions will be fetched from the TER and should be be managed from the Extension Manager which is also fine but perhaps not as fancy than than the composer approach.
+The difference is that extensions will be fetched from the TER and manage from the Extension Manager to be updated which is fine but not as fancy as the composer approach.

 How to customize?
 ==================

 As a next step, you likely would like to change the CSS, add some custom layouts or customize configuration.
-The code to update is stored in EXT:speciality which is located at ``htdocs/typo3conf/ext/speciality``.
+The place to head to is EXT:speciality which is located at ``htdocs/typo3conf/ext/speciality``.
 The name "speciality" is just the extension key we are use to in our company and that we keep across our projects.
-This should be easy to change.
+This should be easily changed if needed.

-As short tutorial, let assume one needs to add a 4 column layout.
+As a short tutorial, let assume one needs to add a 4 column layout.
 Proceed as follows:

-* Copy EXT:speciality/Resources/Private/Templates/Page/3Columns.html EXT:speciality/Resources/Private/Templates/Page/4Columns.html
+* Copy EXT:speciality/Resources/Private/Templates/Page/3Columns.html to EXT:speciality/Resources/Private/Templates/Page/4Columns.html
-* Edit speciality/Resources/Private/Templates/Page/4Columns.html and update section "Content" and "Configuration"
+* Update section "Content" and "Configuration" in ``speciality/Resources/Private/Templates/Page/4Columns.html``

-You have a new layout!
+You have a new layout to be used in BE / FE!
 You don't believe me, do you?

-For further reading, I would recommend the `excellent work / documentation`_ from Claus Due. @NamelessCoder let me know if you would like to add something here.
+For further reading, I recommend the `excellent work / documentation`_ from Claus Due which framework is used in the Bootstrap package.
+@NamelessCoder let me know if you would like to add something more here.
+Sponsor?
+Resource?

 .. _excellent work / documentation: http://fedext.net/features.html

 Make your own introduction package
 ==================================

-Making your own package is much easier than it sounds.
+Making your own package is much easier than it looks.
 Actually the EXT:introduction (which provided the boilerplate code) was designed to manage multiple packages.
 You will need to fork the ``introduction`` extension from https://github.com/Ecodev/introduction.git which was extracted from the `TYPO3 Git repository`_.
 (Don't know why there isn't a standalone repository for this extension?)

 So here are the steps: